Cabana/EasyDate/README.md

 // Assume that we have this date var date = new EasyDate(2000, 4, 9);

-// We can call the following methods on it date.year()       // => 2000
+// We can call the following instance methods on it date.year()       // => 2000
 date.month()      // => 4
 date.day()        // => 9